emiketic/emiketic.github.io/_posts/2017-06-05-wheritics-from-agency-to-product-startup-life.markdown

 This prototype quickly became a structured idea, a platform, then a business opportunity and eventually a startup: [Wheritics](http://www.wheritics.com).

 The idea is simple: How can we locate occupants in a building in case of an emergency and for their safety?
 How can we do the same for valuable assets?
 How can we scale the solution to a large number of buildings 24/7?
-It all made sense to us because we were already a team of real-time enthusiasts, fancying architectural challenges yet in love with simple and minimalist design patterns. *Carpe Die!*
+It all made sense to us because we were already a team of real-time enthusiasts, fancying architectural challenges yet in love with simple and minimalist design patterns. *Carpe Diem!*

 Nonetheless, if you're still curious in regards with the solution of the problem mentioned above, visit our website or even better, come hear us pitching! :)